yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc.md

 1. Enter a name for the VPC.
 1. Choose the provider (AWS or GCP).
 1. If you selected **GCP**, choose one of the following options:
-    - **Automated** - VPCs are created globally and assigned to all regions supported by Yugabyte Cloud.
+    - **Automated** - VPCs are created globally and assigned to all regions supported by YugabyteDB Managed.
     - **Custom** - Select a region and [specify the CIDR address](../cloud-vpc-intro/#setting-the-cidr-and-sizing-your-vpc).
 Click **Add Region** to add additional regions.
 CIDR addresses in different regions cannot overlap.
 1. If you selected **AWS**, select the region and specify the CIDR address.
 1. Click **Save**.

-Yugabyte Cloud adds the VPC to the VPCs list with a status of _Creating_.
+YugabyteDB Managed adds the VPC to the VPCs list with a status of _Creating_.
 If successful, after a minute or two, the status will change to _Active_.

 The VPC's network name and project ID are automatically assigned.
 You'll need these details when configuring the peering in GCP.